Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 We landed in Venice on 2/25/20 to an almost empty airport.
 Immediately, I was in love with this beautiful land.
 The Carnival gowns displayed in the baggage claim area were amazing.
 As a seamstress/quilter, I know the hours of work required to make such a garment and marveled at the rich fabrics.

 We took a water taxi to our hotel, Palazzo Giovanelli, on the Grand Canal.
 Our room was not large, but the view made up for it.
 The Palace, overlooking the right bank of the Grand Canal, between the Church of San Stae and Ca' Pesaro (another Venetian palace), has witnessed several centuries of history.
 The ceiling of our room still had the original painted beams of the palace.
 As well, at one time in history, the palace had secret corridors, which are now part of one of the suites in the hotel.
-If you plan to travel to Venice, we recommend this hotel.
+If you plan to visit Venice, we recommend this hotel.
 Go to the link in the name and you can see the gallery of images from the hotel rooms and grounds.
 Below, the stunning Mirano glass chandelier hangs in a sitting area on the 2nd floor.

 Though there was traffic on the water buses and taxis, along with deliveries of goods up and down the waterway, it was strangely quiet for the day that Carnival should have begun and the city would normally been overflowing with visitors from around the world.